sparkflows/sparkflows-docs/docs/user-guide/python/pyspark.rst

 PySpark Processor
 =======

-Fire Insights provides a PySpark processor for writing PySpark or Python code.
+Sparkflows provides a PySpark processor for writing PySpark or Python code.

 Interface
 ---------